operaton/documentation/docs/documentation/installation/full/tomcat/manual.md

 The following steps are required to deploy the applications:

 1. Download the Operaton web application that contains both applications from our [Artifact Repository](https://artifacts.camunda.com/artifactory/operaton-bpm/org/operaton/bpm/webapp/operaton-webapp-tomcat/).
-   Or switch to the private repository for the enterprise version (User and password from license required).
     * For [Tomcat 10](https://artifacts.camunda.com/ui/native/operaton-bpm/org/operaton/bpm/webapp/operaton-webapp-tomcat-jakarta/), the name of the artifact is `$PLATFORM_VERSION/operaton-webapp-tomcat-jakarta-$PLATFORM_VERSION.war`.
     * For [Tomcat 9](https://artifacts.camunda.com/ui/native/operaton-bpm/org/operaton/bpm/webapp/operaton-webapp-tomcat/), the name of the artifact is `$PLATFORM_VERSION/operaton-webapp-tomcat-$PLATFORM_VERSION.war`.
 2. Copy the war file to `$TOMCAT_HOME/webapps/operaton.war`.